Heritage Whisper

 Want a bigger prompt list?
 Use our 100+ questions to ask grandparents.

-Why parent-focused questions work: When asked about their children versus themselves, parents speak 2.3x longer and with more emotional detail, making these questions ideal for reluctant storytellers.⁴
+Why parent-focused questions work: In our experience, when asked about their children versus themselves, parents speak far longer and with more emotional detail, making these questions ideal for reluctant storytellers.⁴

 About You (Their Child)